Rough for Theatre II: Synopsis

+A and B continue, in an almost comic fashion, with the desk lamps flickering on and off, and with a didactic analysis from B of the recounts he carries in his folder.
 In the end, the pair condemn Croker to jump.
 When A goes to the window to inspect Croker, however, he is surprised by something inexplicable that causes him to remove his handkerchief and bring it timidly to the would-be jumper's face.
-Although critics Ackerley and Gontarski assert that A's discovery is an "enigmatic smile" on Croker's face, Beckett makes no mention of this in the ending, leaving it open to various interpretations such as Croker may be crying (justifying the handkerchief), smiling, was dead prior to A and B's arrival or else died during the process.
+The ending is left open to various interpretations such as Croker may be crying, smiling, was dead prior to A and B's arrival or else died during the process.